- About GiveWell

 Historically, we have primarily focused on charities working in developing countries.
 We have not covered charitable causes like the arts, animals, disease-specific research organizations (e.g., Susan G. Komen for the Cure, American Cancer Society), and we have given limited consideration to charities focused on helping people in need in the US (more).

-We are currently working to expand the breadth of our research as part of our GiveWell Labs project.
+We are currently working to expand the breadth of our research as part of the Open Philanthropy Project.

 Who is behind this project?